nbrengle/ingredient_parser/README.md

 ## Use

-POST a request to `<host>:<port>/parse-ingredient` with json data keyed with `ing` to get back the response.
+With the server running, POST a request to `<host>:<port>/parse-ingredient` (default is 0.0.0.0:5000) with json data keyed with `ing` to get back the response.
 Take a look at the httpie examples abvove and below for inspiration.

 ```bash
 http --json  POST http://127.0.0.1:5000/parse-ingredient ing='salt and pepper to taste'